 According to National Land Realty Land Professional Ryan Harris, the number one way that an agent can provide value to their seller is through their connections and network; “A good land agent has a ‘guy’ for everything.
 They’ve got surveyors, they’ve got title companies, land clearing guys, foresters, loggers, the list goes on.
 We’ve got relationships with every kind of person you might need and can help you make those connections.”
 Finding the right agent is the first step of the selling process, as a good land agent should be able to help their seller from start to finish, and address any issues that arise along the way.

 Get to Know Your Property

-Now that you’ve found the right land agent to sell your property, the next step in the process is to get to know your property.
+Now that you’ve found the right land professional to sell your land, the next step in the process is to get to know your property.
 It is important to understand various attributes of your land such as game populations, natural resource deposits, soil compositions, and water sources.
 Having a decent understanding of what is going on on your property will help you determine the best use for your property.

 Say, for example, you’ve been using your property as a weekend getaway for your family, however, the property is also home to large populations of deer and other desirable game.
 In this scenario, perhaps your property could be better marketed as a hunting tract rather than simply a recreational property.

 Another part of getting to know your property would be to examine recent sales of comparable properties in your area.
 This can help you to form an idea of what your property is worth based on the sale prices of similarly sized nearby properties.
 Your land agent should be able to help walk you through this process, as they will have access to various kinds of Geographic Information Systems (GIS) technologies that allow them to easily examine recent sales, comparable properties, and potential buyers in your area.
 One example of such a tool would be National Land Realty’s LandBase™, which allows you to view parcel information, soil compositions, and recent sales data in your area through a free MyLand account.